PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 Global concurrency limits in can be configured with `slot decay`.
 This is used when the concurrency limit is used as a rate limit, and it controls the rate at which these slots are released.

 The rate of slot decay is determined by the parameter `slot decay per second`.
 This parameter defines how quickly slots become available again after being consumed.
-For example, if you set slot decay per second to 0.5, one slot will become available again every second.
+For example, if you set slot decay per second to 0.5, one slot will become available again every two seconds.

 Slot decay provides fine-grained control over the availability of slots, enabling you to optimize the concurrency of your workflow based on your specific requirements.